gujiams/emmagujia.github.io/source/_posts/openid.md

 categories: openid oauth
 tags:
 ---
+This post introduces OpenID core, and difference between OAuth and OpenID.
 <!-- more -->
 ### What is OpenID
 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.